TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Field                  Use
 =====================  ========================================================================
-version                Structure version, current value 1 slrt                   Physical address of the Secure Launch Resource Table mle_scratch            Scratch area used post-launch by the MLE kernel.
+version                Structure version, current value 1 boot_params_addr       Physical base address of the Linux boot parameters slrt                   Physical address of the Secure Launch Resource Table txt_info               Pointer into the SLRT for easily locating TXT specific table ap_wake_block          Physical address of the block of memory for parking APs after a launch ap_wake_block_size     Size of the AP wake block mle_scratch            Scratch area used post-launch by the MLE kernel.
 Fields:

                         - SL_SCRATCH_AP_EBX area to share %ebx base pointer among CPUs